-Gender Studies faculty accepting students for 2018-19
+Gender Studies faculty with specific calls for phd students for 2020-21

 I am interested in supervising dissertations which work with queer theory, its relevance for political thought, affect theory (especially inspired by Silvan Tomkins), and new materialism/posthumanism, and especially, but not necessarily, a combination of these with deconstruction.
 I am also seeking projects which explore the gendered aspects of immunological thought within continental philosophy, as well as projects involving deconstruction and feminist theory.
 I welcome any combination of the above, including projects featuring literary analysis.